-Enjoy free admission 6-9 p.m.
-First Fridays, October through April.
+The Anchorage Museum is open until 9 p.m.
+Fridays, October through April.
+General admission rates apply except for First Fridays when admission is free 6-9 p.m.
 Roam galleries, socialize or enjoy spaces in solitude.
 Special programming may include films, live or recorded music, games, topical curated conversations and more.
-Visit our calendar for details each month.
+Visit our calendar for details.

 Visit the museum for $5 on the third Thursday of the month October through April.